 |By Jim Bruene on February 28, 2013 11:38 PM | Comments (1)|

-If you've ever worked in lending (or a non-profit), you know there is far, far, far more need than funds available.
+If you've ever worked in lending (or for a nonprofit), you know there's always far more need than funds that are available.
 That is unlikely to change at a macro level.
 But that doesn't mean we can't reach tens of millions more by deploying capital more widely and more efficiently (and at a profit).

 Enter crowdfunding, and the subset, P2P lending.

 I've been a huge fan since it burst on the scene in 2006, authoring several reports (note 1) along with the only open letter in my life when the SEC squelched P2P in 2008/2009.
-I just could not believe that something with so much potential for good was being reeled in while in its infancy.
+I just could not believe that something with so much potential for good was curtailed while in its infancy.

 But luckily, the tide is turning.
-Even though last year's Jobs Act is being held up (by guess who again), I'm encouraged that our government is seeing the light.
-Though I wish Washington would embrace P2P like the Brits.
+Even though last year's Jobs Act is being held up (by guess who again), I'm encouraged that our government is seeing the light, although I wish Washington would embrace P2P like the Brits have.

 And despite onerous disclosure requirements, Lending Club is on fire (with a $1.4 billion run rate in Feb) and proving to investors, and industry observers, that crowdfunding works.
 For the sake of the nascent industry, let's hope it doesn't stumble.

 At Pave, backers pledge money to prospects and form a team.
 In return, backers receive a portion of the prospects' future income.
 It's like angel investing, but focused on careers.
-Pave is just getting started, with eight funded teams, but the stories are compelling and the future bright.
-As it is for the whole industry.
+Pave is just getting started, with eight funded teams, but the stories are compelling and the future is bright, just as it is for the whole industry.